 Before you do anything, you should sign up for the Olive Garden eClub emails since they give you the best Olive Garden coupons.
 We’ve seen coupons for 10% off two or three entrees or 15% off your entire order.

 These coupons will automatically be sent to your inbox once a month.
-They will also send you information on their latest promotions so you’ll be up to date on all of the Olive Garden specials.
+They’ll also send you information on their latest promotions so you’ll be up to date on all of the Olive Garden deals.

 2. Get a free Olive Garden birthday coupon for a free dessert during your birthday month.